 - Tend to practice:

 - 2-3 nights a week

-In no particular order...kamikaze Washington, Sons of Kemet, No more zooz, Leo P, Grace Kelly, Sonny Rollins, Charlie Parker, Coltrane, Sinatra, new jazz, jazz FM, glen miller, Afro Beat, Sun Ra, Fela Kuti, Afro-Futurism, Sly and the family stone, James Brown, Maceo, groove, Stevie Wonder, Earth wind and fire, Kool and the gang, Sarah Vaughan, Billie Holiday, Ella Fitz Gerald, Big Jay McNeely, Koda Shintaro, smooth jazz, laid back lounge, American song book, latin and Cuban bands etc, world and folk...sky is the limit
+In no particular order...kamikaze Washington, Moon Hooch, Sons of Kemet, Too many zooz, Leo P, Grace Kelly, Sonny Rollins, Charlie Parker, Coltrane, Sinatra, new jazz, jazz FM, glen miller, Afro Beat, Sun Ra, Fela Kuti, Afro-Futurism, Sly and the family stone, James Brown, Maceo, groove, Stevie Wonder, Earth wind and fire, Kool and the gang, Sarah Vaughan, Billie Holiday, Ella Fitz Gerald, Louis Armstrong, Jelly Roll Morton, Big Jay McNeely, Koda Shintaro, smooth jazz, laid back lounge, American songbook, latin and Cuban bands etc, world and folk...I could go on